HomeletW/HomeletW/README.md

 ### Hi there 👋

-Welecome to my repository!
+Welcome to my repository!

-I'm a forth year comp sci. student at UofT.
+I'm a fourth-year comp sci. student at UofT.

 -----